jeffb4real/SLHPA-Web-App/README.md

 Input is a .csv file.
 Output is a .csv file.

+### How to run `transformer.py`

+Assuming this project has already been cloned:

+1. Navigate to the repository directory:

+      $ cd SLHPA-Web-App

+2. Run the script:

+      $ python transformer.py

 ## mapper

 Python script to convert photo location coordinates into [KML](#https://en.wikipedia.org/wiki/Keyhole_Markup_Language) that can be imported into map host.

 Input is a .csv file.
 Output is a .kml file (additional .kml output files for debug purposes only).

+### How to run `mapper.py`

+Assuming this project has already been cloned:

+1. Navigate to the repository directory:

+      $ cd SLHPA-Web-App

+2. Run the script:

+      $ python mapper.py

+## run-pipeline

+This is a BASH script that serially runs all of the above tools, except scraper.py.

+### How to run `run-pipeline.sh`

+Assuming this project has already been cloned:

+1. Navigate to the repository directory:

+      $ cd SLHPA-Web-App

+2. Run the script:

+      $ python run-pipeline.sh

 ## Web_Application